ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 # Accelerated profile family - Gen 3
 {: #accelerated-profile-family}

 The accelerated family of profiles provides on-demand, cost-effective access to  NVIDIA GPUs.
 GPUs help to accelerate the processing time that is required for compute intensive workloads such as AI, machine learning, inferencing, and more.
 {: shortdesc}

 ## NVIDIA Hopper HGX instance profiles
 {: #hopper-hgx-profiles}

-The Hopper-based Accelerated virtual server profiles are built atop NVIDIA H100  accelerators.
+The Hopper-based Accelerated virtual server profiles are built atop NVIDIA H100 and H200 accelerators.
 These accelerators are tuned for AI workloads, including inferencing, fine-tuning, and large-scale training.
 The solution is paired with the 4th Generation Intel® Xeon® Scalable processors.